wilsonify/wilsonify.github.io/content/recipes/CREAMY HORCHATA68.md

 2 When that soaking is done, dump the whole deal in your blender, water and all, add the

 agave, and blend that mess until it’s all smooth.
-Leave the cinnamon in—don’t worry, that shit
+Leave the cinnamon in—don’t worry, that

 will blend up too.
 Pour it all through a fine-mesh strainer or cheesecloth to get out the grit.